 Other issues: See the Operating System Requirements and Program features.
-For 3D modeling analogous to Chem3D, we recommend Avogadro.
+For 3D modeling analogous to Chem3D, we recommend ChemDoodle 3D or Avogadro.

 Versions 15 and 16 can coexist but if you are upgrading from different versions of ChemDraw, you should fully uninstall the prior version first.
 The installer will usually advise you how to do this.
 For Mac users, there is also the ChemDraw Uninstaller tool useful for removing version 14.
 We're not sure if it works for version 15.

 We advise you not to include the SQL server side of the E-lab notebook software.
 It may cause problems for non expert users.

 Because of the size of the College of Chemistry, we can only provide limited support.
 Please try to troubleshoot using the tips here.
 Also login at Cambridgesoft using your berkeley.edu email address to check your own records before asking for help.

 If you have further questions, contact Kathy Durkin.

 1) Your full name.
 Are you grad/undergrad/postdoc/staff/faculty?
 What is your department (Chemistry, MCB etc)?
 Technical support is very limited, especially for non College of Chemistry people.

 2) What is the berkeley.edu email address for your Cambridgesoft account?

 3) Did you login to Cambridgesoft and check your records?

 4) What is your exact Operating System: MacOS 10.6.1, Windows 10, etc.